NSE-labs/WirelessSensors/Documentation/Wireless Sensor Project.md

 ### Communication

 We are looking for a communication method that prioritizes long range and low power over bandwidth, since the bandwidth needs of these sensors are small and they need to run on battery power.
+Here are some examples of communication methods currently used.

 #### WiFi